 Making changes to your diet can help prevent or relieve heartburn.
-Knowing how and what to eat will help you seize the meal and all that comes with it.
+By learning to make substitutions for common trigger foods as well as simple changes to your eating habits, you can get back to enjoying your meals.
 After all, every meal and the company around the table should be worth enjoying.

 MOST COMMON FOOD TRIGGERS

-Here are the most common trigger foods.
+Here are the most common foods to avoid that may trigger heartburn.
 Should we say sorry now?

 - Raw onions